Victims of crime and the law

-- the wearing of wigs and gowns by barristers when evidence is being given by television links.
+- The wearing of wigs and gowns by barristers when evidence is being given by video link

-This Act forces the court to consider the effect of a violent or sexual offence on you when it is deciding the sentence.
+This Act forces the court to consider the effect of a violent or sexual offence on the victim when it is deciding the sentence.

 If you are a victim of a violent or sexual offence, you are also entitled to give evidence in court about how the crime affected you.

-The Act allows the Director of Public Prosecutions to appeal lenient sentences and gives the court the power to force the offender to pay compensation to you for any personal injury or loss you suffered.
+The Act allows the Director of Public Prosecutions to appeal lenient sentences.
+It also gives the court the power to force the offender to pay compensation to the victim for any personal injury or loss suffered.